-A student may voluntarily withdraw from VUSN.
+A student may voluntarily withdraw from VUSN after completing the Withdrawal from Vanderbilt University form.
 Once a student withdraws, the student is not permitted to attend classes or use school services.
 Course withdrawal policies may apply.
 A student may withdraw and receive the grade W (Withdrawal) in accordance with the date published in the School of Nursing calendar.
 A student may withdraw from Vanderbilt University after the published date in the School of Nursing calendar or after the courses are half completed.
 However, the student will receive a grade of F (Failing) in all enrolled courses except in extenuating circumstances.
 If the student withdraws, they may be considered for readmission by completing the application process.
 (Please see section on Readmission.)
-For further details, refer to the VUSN Student Handbook: nursing.vanderbilt.edu/students/current/pdf/handbook.pdf.
+For further details, refer to the VUSN Student Handbook.